No results found matching your search criteria. Showing all properties instead.

 Adventure, Theme & Water Parks

 At various points along the Riviera Maya are several adventure and water parks.
 Such as Xplor, Xcaret, and Aktun-Chen.
-Activities include caving, snorkelling in underground rivers, ziplining, parachuting, rafting, driving ATV’s and amphibious vehicles through the jungle.
-You won’t find any seaweed there!
+Activities include caving, snorkeling in underground rivers, ziplining, parachuting, rafting, driving ATV’s and amphibious vehicles through the jungle.
+You won’t find any Sargassum at these!

 Sargassum Seaweed - In Conclusion

-Although Sargassum seaweed in the ocean supports life and a unique ecosystem, it also threatens marine life at or close to shore.
+Although Sargassum seaweed in the ocean supports life and a unique ecosystem, it also threatens marine life close to shore.
 Increased seaweed growth affects all Caribbean countries.
 But the Mexican Government has made resolving this a priority.
-And through a variety of ways, it is tackling it.
-Fortunately, there is evidence to suggest that the worst of the seaweed of 2019 is over.
-Even so, you now have suggestions for beaches to try where there is likely less seaweed.
-Or other activities to do for a few days instead.
+And in a variety of ways, it is tackling it.
+Fortunately, after the peak years of Sargassum Seaweed 2020 saw an 80% reduction.
+Leaving the beaches free for you and the turtles!